kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-mysql/README.md

   moviesdbdata:
 ```

-Open a terminal at the root of the solution where docker-compose file is location and execute following command to start database server.
+Open a terminal at the root of the solution where docker-compose file is located and execute following command to start database server.
 ```shell
 docker-compose -f docker-compose.dev-env.yml up -d
 ```